USS Ronald Reagan (CVN 76) conducts flight operations at night

-221005-N-LI114-2106 SEA OF JAPAN (Oct.
-5, 2022) An F/A-18E Super Hornet, attached to Carrier Air Wing (CVW) 5, lands on the flight deck of the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), in the Sea of Japan, Oct.
-5. Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
+221006-N-LI114-2038 SEA OF JAPAN (Oct.
+6, 2022) An EA-18G Growler, attached to the Shadowhawks of Electronic Attack Squadron (VAQ) 141, launches from the flight deck of the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), in the Sea of Japan, Oct.
+6. The primary role of EA-18G Growlers is to disrupt the ability to communicate between units in combat through the use of electronic warfare.
+Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Michael B. Jarmiolowski)

 |Date Taken: